thurstan-ngo/COP4533-PA1/README.md

 Type `python3 matcher_verifier.py` into the terminal to run the program
 * This program has 2 modes: matcher and verifier
-  * When prompted, type 1 for the matcher or 2 for the verifier; follow the additional prompts if needed
+  * When prompted, type 1 for the matcher or 2 for the verifier; follow the additional prompts if needed Run `diff ex_out.txt output.txt` to compare the example output file and the output file created by the matcher

 ## Assumptions
 * There are 2n lines after the first line of the input file